List of UK top-ten singles in 1979: Multiple entries

 One-hundred and forty-one singles charted in the top 10 in 1979, with one-hundred and thirty-one singles reaching their peak this year.

 Thirty-two artists scored multiple entries in the top 10 in 1979.
 ABBA secured the record for most top 10 hits in 1979 with five hit singles.

 Gary Numan was one of a number of artists with two top-ten entries, including the number-one single "Cars".
 Barbra Streisand, Edwin Starr, Ian Dury and the Blockheads, Paul McCartney and The Specials were among the other artists who had multiple top 10 entries in 1979.

 Chart debuts

-Fifty-two artists achieved their first top 10 single in 1979, either as a lead or featured artist.
+Fifty-three artists achieved their first top 10 single in 1979, either as a lead or featured artist.
 Of these, eight went on to record another hit single that year: Amii Stewart, B. A. Robertson, Gary Numan, Gibson Brothers, Sister Sledge, The Specials, Squeeze and Supertramp.
 Earth, Wind and Fire and The Police both had two other entries in their breakthrough year.

 The following table (collapsed on desktop site) does not include acts who had previously charted as part of a group and secured their first top 10 solo single.